Trust-Region Noise Search for Black-Box Alignment of Diffusion and Flow Models: Experiments

 \subsection{Text-to-Image}

 \paragraph{Setup.} We evaluate on the DrawBench \citep{saharia2022photorealistic} benchmark which comprises 200 prompts across diverse categories (e.g., counting, composition).
 We use two generative models: SD1.5 \citep{rombach2022high} (50 steps) and SDXL-Lightning \citep{lin2024sdxllightning} (8 steps), with ImageReward \citep{xu2023imagereward} and HPSv2 \citep{wu2023human} as the reward models.
 TRS is compared against gradient-based OC-Flow \citep{wang2024training}, state-of-the-art Diffusion Tree Sampling (DTS)* \citep{jain2025diffusion}, Fast Direct (FD) \citep{tan2025fast}, and black-box methods including random and zero-order search (RS, ZO) \citep{ma2025inference}.
+Additionally, we compare to diagonal CMA-ES, which is close to concurrent work about GA/ES approaches for noise search \citep{jajal2025inference}, and a variant of our TRS algorithm without adaptive region lengths.
+We use diffusion backbones for T2I, but note that TRS treats the generator as a deterministic map from source noise to sample and is therefore agnostic to whether sampling is ODE- or SDE-based; our molecule and protein experiments already employ flow-matching models (EquiFM, Proteina), supporting the generality of our approach.
 The number of function evaluations (NFE) is fixed across methods.
-Further implementation details for the baselines are in \Cref{sec:app:baselines}.
+Further implementation details for the baselines are in Appendix~\ref{sec:app:baselines}.

 \paragraph{Metrics.} We report the mean of the best per-prompt reward \Cref{tab:draw_bench_comprehensive} and average best rewards across varying NFE budgets in \Cref{fig:exp:text_to_image_scale}.
 Additionally, we report the number of reward oracle evaluations induced by the fixed NFE budget (\Cref{tab:draw_bench_comprehensive}).
-Direct NFE comparison for backpropagation-based OC-Flow is provided via runtime analysis in \Cref{sec:app:runtime}.
+Direct NFE comparison for backpropagation-based OC-Flow is provided via runtime analysis in Appendix~\ref{sec:app:runtime}.
 Note that the ImageReward outputs are designed to roughly follow a normal distribution, so outputs beyond the range of $[-2,2]$ are rare.
 HPSv2 shows differences in a smaller scale where typical high-quality images fall within the range of $[0.25, 0.35]$.